mhmdmousawi/todolumen/README.md

 This application allows you to manage todo tasks with all API that you might need to build a front end application.
 <br>
 In addition to the basic features, it has the following:
-- Reset Password Feature (By email)
+- Reset Password Feature (by email)
 - Sends email notification on registration
 - List Tasks with all filter, sort, and pagination features